Clocks, Calendars, Coordinates, Orbits (2024). 4 Classes.

 Naming stars: proper, Bayer, Flamsteed.
 Star maps, star globes, star catalogs.

 Kepler’s laws.
 Ellipses.
 The six key orbital parameters.
 What must be measured to define an orbit, and how frequently?
 Newton’s geometric procedures.
 Liebnizt and Euler procedures.
 Modern procedures- “MIT telegram”, high speed computers.
 Technical printout of parameters.
 Converting back to DEC/RA and Alti/Azimuth coordinates.
-It’s all heavy math and software.
+Overview of the math and software needed for defining orbits.

 INSTRUCTOR- David Kiefer.
 Astronomy teacher, Brooklyn College.
 Chairman of the AAA Classes Committee, and Board member.